scleradb/scleradb.github.io/docsrc/intro/technical.md

 A command may or may not have an embedded query.
 If it does, Sclera makes use of the [query processor](#query-processor) discussed above to plan and execute the query, and translates the statement to work with the final result (details left out for brevity).

 In either case, Sclera interfaces with the underlying systems' APIs to get the task done.
-For instance, to create a table when the underlying system is [Apache HBase](http://hbase.apache.org), Sclera makes use the appropriate API functions to create the structure.
+For instance, to create a table when the underlying system is a NoSQL datastore, Sclera makes use of the appropriate API functions to create the structure.
 Similar translation happens when inserting, updating or deleting rows, and so on.

 <a class="anchor" name="metadata-store"></a>
 ## Schema Store